goeiebook/creativelab/README.md

 ![local storage editor][localstorage]

 Pretty-printing the contents of 'boardStates' reveals interesting information.
-It is a JSON data structure, and the nomenclature suggests animation.
-For example, [this](https://github.com/goeiebook/creativelab/blob/master/json/defaultBoardStates.json) is the JSON for the default page.
+A JSON data structure, and the nomenclature suggests animation.
+For example, [this](https://github.com/goeiebook/creativelab/blob/master/json/defaultBoardStates.json) is the default page.

-The 'shapes' key is where the most interesting details are.
+The 'shapes' key is where the important details are.
 Keyframes, stroke and fill parameters, point coordinates, and things called 'handles'.
 This is quite exciting.
 Perhaps there is a way to create an animation using tools other than those provided by the site.

 ```javascript
 {